 These items examine social practices and interactions between gym employees, contractors, and patrons which can communicate inclusion or exclusion.
 Individuals may not be aware that they are doing or not doing some of the things listed.
-We encourage you to ask around and observe a variety of interactions between staff, contractors, and patrons when assessing these items.
+We encourage you to observe interactions between staff, contractors, and patrons when assessing these items.